LuisMayo/objection-engine-docs/README.md

 [Objection engine](https://github.com/LuisMayo/objection_engine) is a python library aimed at rendering Ace Attorney-like videos given a list of comments.

 ## What uses does objection engine has?
+The "official" uses, this means the uses I personally give the engine, are mainly bots.
+More specifically three bots.
+A Telegram, a Discord and a Twitter bot.
+This bots were firstly writen in pure Python as normal apps.
+Then they were changed into a new model based on RabbitMQ queues to allow for better management of multiple bots

 ### Classic Bots
-The "official" uses, this means the uses I personally give the engine are mainly bots.
-More specifically three bots.

 - A Twitter Bot: https://github.com/LuisMayo/ace-attorney-twitter-bot
 - A Telegram Bot (now powered off): https://github.com/LuisMayo/ace-attorney-telegram-bot